AnnaPaulish/PCSC_ODE_Solver/README.md

 - explicit Runge-Kutta method.

 # <a name="code_structure"></a> The code structure
-- `CMakeLists.txt`: the main executable file is main.cpp
+- `CMakeLists.txt`: the main executable file is ODE
 - `header-files\` folder contains all header files
 - `sourse-files\` folder contains all source files
-- `settings.txt` file contains all initial parameters of ODE
+- `settings.txt` file contains all initial parameters of ODE.
+Allows the user to change inputs without recompiling the code
 - `output.txt` file contains the solution of the ODE after running the program

 <br/>